hskim7838/deepfake_detection/README.md

 ## Download the datasets both training and testing
 ```
-# Create a .json file of your Kaggle account if you don't have your kaggle json file.
+# Create a .json file of your Kaggle account without the annotation mark (#), if you don't have your kaggle json file.
 mkdir -p ~/.kaggle
 vim ~/.kaggle/kaggle.json
 # Then, write below contents in the .json file